One of the states in the US having a lot of non-venomous snakes is Maryland.

 The nose of this species is pointed upward.
 Because this species can have several color combinations or even just one basic color, identifying it by color can be more challenging.

-An Eastern Hognose snake’s common morph is plain black.
+The common morph of an Eastern Hognose snake is plain black.
 Human interaction with the species is known to be absent.

 It would rather use other means to keep people and animals at a distance than to bite.